roberthenley/memory_game/README.md

 - DONE: Widget tests for GameBoardWidget
 - DONE: Integration tests using new integration_test package
 - DONE: Refactor to BLoC pattern (using a Cubit)
-- Add custom app icon
+- DONE: Add custom app icon

 ## Additional features TBD
 - Convert to Flutter 2 with null safety